Liz Barker: Career

 On 25 May 2004 Barker announced that she was pregnant with her first child, by husband Michael Todd.
 A boy, Dexter Jack Barker Todd, was born on Saturday 4 December 2004 and featured on the show many times, including at just 13 days old, on his first birthday and on Barker's leaving date.
 She became the first presenter to rejoin Blue Peter after having a baby, but on 23 January 2006 she told viewers that she would be leaving the programme at Easter and moving away from London so she could spend more time with her family.
 She was replaced by Zöe Salmon, who originally took Liz's place in December 2004 when she had her baby.

 During her six years on Blue Peter Barker presented with Konnie Huq, Simon Thomas, Matt Baker, Zöe Salmon and Gethin Jones.

 On 11 April 2006 Barker left the programme with a special This Is Your Life-style show devoted to her, featuring former presenters, family, friends and people she had met along her Blue Peter travels, including Kitty Hart-Moxon.
 She also announced, on her last live show, that she would be co-presenting a new CBBC show, Totally Doctor Who, with CBBC's Barney Harwood; the first episode was broadcast on 13 April 2006.

-On 18 September 2006 it was announced on Blue Peter that Liz was due to have another baby and on 20 February 2007 it was announced on Blue Peter that she had given birth to a girl called Poppy.
+On 18 September 2006 it was announced on Blue Peter that Barker was expecting another baby and on 20 February 2007 it was announced on Blue Peter that she had given birth to a girl called Poppy.
 She has since given birth to Rocco Winston Todd in 2011 and Gus Lennon Todd in 2013.